DNA64/SuperHakchi/README.md

 #### Creating a ROM Package

 Each ROM file requires (2) images.
 The main boxart image `CLV-P-XXXXX.png` `228x186`, and the thumbnail image `CLV-P-XXXXX_small.png` `40x32`.
+You'll have to google the box art for each game and then resize it accordingly.
+I highly recomend the FREE graphic editing program [Paint.net](http://getpaint.net).
 Create a folder for each game using the same naming scheme `CLV-P-XXXXX`, where (XXXXX) is a unique nameID using only Numbers and Capital letters. *Example: `CLV-P-DNA64`*

-I've written a script as mentioned above to help you with filenames, you can download that [HERE](https://mega.nz/#!349ywCwD!waGkuajIA_6Ikz4VpP52K8UGDaR5DhuTQSoIXW3mgro) if you like.
+I've written a script as mentioned above to help you with file and folder names as well as converting the ROM files to `.sfrom`, you can download that [HERE](https://mega.nz/#!349ywCwD!waGkuajIA_6Ikz4VpP52K8UGDaR5DhuTQSoIXW3mgro) if you like.

 Next you'll want to create a `.desktop` file in Notepad++ or Notepad, any text editor will do.
 It contains all the information about the ROM.
 Use the same naming scheme you did with the images. *Example: CLV-P-DNA64.desktop*

-Here is a template you can use.
+Here is a template you can use until I add this feature to my program.
 Create a new document and paste the template below into it.
 ```
 [Desktop Entry]
 Type=Application